15 Signs You’re Actually Too Polite

 Clearing the table when others are eating

 “Clearing up the dirty dishes may seem like a considerate gesture but if others are still eating, it can be perceived as a signal to end the meal or that you’re telling them to leave,” Tsai says.
 And if you’re not the host, it can even come off as quite rude, as if you think the table isn’t clean or you’re taking over hosting duties.
 Always wait until people are finished eating and if it’s not your home, ask first if you can help tidy up.
-We’re not the only ones who sometimes struggle with how polite we should be (at Thanksgiving, these mistakes are extra impolite).
+We’re not the only ones who sometimes struggle with how polite we should be.
 Here are all the times the Emily Post was not so polite.

 Giving one-word answers